Elopement Day!

 Extra bobby pins, safety pins, etc. A small pair of scissors can come in handy too.

 • If at any point you want a photo of something or you want to try something for a photo, let me know!
+I'll also ask you if there's anything we haven't done that you want to do.

-• I want you to be comfortable for your elopement, not freezing.
+• I want you to be comfortable for your elopement, not cold.
 I recommend bringing warm clothes to wear, even if not for the photos themselves.
 You can always take jackets and gloves off when you're ready, and then put them on again to warm up.

 • Your hands will get cold faster than the rest of your body.
 Bring gloves, even if you think you won't need them.
 I also recommend bringing hand warmers.
 I can't stress this enough!